VictorySpecificationII/proxmox-terraform-utils/README.md

 ## Creating templates for Terraform Infra

-Modify the file accordingly and run it.
+Modify the create-template.sh file accordingly and run it.

-## To:do

-Copy .tf files from experiment to repository.

 ## For PVE-Exporter: